 TiO2 nanoparticles were reported effective towards a large variety of microorganisms, including viruses, bacteria and fungi, with an efficiency influenced by the thickness of the microorganism’s surface structure, in the order of virus>bacterial wall>bacterial spore.

 Within bacteria, the efficiency of nano-TiO2 was found to be in the order of Escherichia coli > Pseudomonas aeruginosa > Staphylococcus aureus > Enterococcus faecium > Candida albicans, reflecting again the dependence of the antimicrobial action to the complexity and density of the cell membrane.

 Cleaning the air

-ACT CleanCoat reduces the amount of VOCs and odors (which are also carbon-based molecules) in the air – providing our clients with better indoor air quality.
+ACT CleanCoat™ reduces the number of VOCs and odors (which are also carbon-based molecules) in the air, providing our clients with better indoor air quality.

-VOC in 25 L Tedlar® bag* concentration (μg/m³) over time (minutes)
+Volatile organic compounds in 25 L Tedlar® bag* concentration (μg/m³) over time (minutes)

-Black line: without ACT CleanCoat | Blue line: with ACT CleanCoat
+Black line: without ACT CleanCoat™ | Blue line: with ACT CleanCoat™

 * Tedlar® gas sampling bag